Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/Data/README.md

 Data was aquired under the supervision of Dr. Wu and Dr. Ueda in cordination with the University of Iowa Biology research facilities.

+The excel document was uploaded on March 12, 2021.
+Data was collected Febuary 2021.

 8 minute videos of male-male and male-female trails have been taken.
 Male-male trials inclued 8 male flies contained in an arena.
 Male-female trials contained 4 male flies and 4 virgin female flies.
 Male flies were 14 to 17 days old were seperated into male